PPUC/ZeDMD/README.md

 ## First start

-After flashing the firmware, the ZeDMD logo will appear.
-Since various panels are available on the market, you’ll need to adjust the RGB values.
-While the logo is displayed, press the brightness button on older ZeDMD models or the forward button on newer models to access the settings menu.
+After flashing the firmware the ZeDMD logo will appear.
+Due to the variety of panels available on the market, you’ll need to adjust the RGB values.
+On ZeDMD versions prior to v5.0.0, this can be done by pressing the RGB button.
+From v5.0.0 onwards, you can adjust the RGB values by navigating to the `RGB Order:` option at the top of the settings menu.
-In the settings menu, adjust the RGB order by rotating the colors until the following alignment is achieved:
+Then, adjust the RGB order by rotating the colors until the following alignment is achieved:
 * The top-left corner displays `red` as red.
 * `Green` appears as green.
 * `Blue` is shown as blue.

-Using the brightness button you can adjust the brightness.
+Versions prior to V5.0.0 let you adjust the brightness using the brightness button.
+From v5.0.0 onwards, this is done by navigating to the `Brightness:` option in the settings menu.
 > [!IMPORTANT]
-> From version 5.0.0 onwards: Exiting the menu now requires navigating to the 'Exit' button.
+> From version 5.0.0 onwards: once you’ve finished changing values, you must navigate to the 'Exit' button.
 This step is required to enable the ZeDMD to enter handshake mode.

 ## ZeDMD-WiFi